Land of Barolo

-DAY 1 – A DAY AT THE RACES
+DAY 1 – THE DONKEY PALIO OF ALBA

 Tonight we dine at the Marchesi di Barolo winery and delve into the French-influenced cuisine of Piedmont, such as ravioli del plin, braised veal, and pannacotta.